 Accompanying herself on guitar, Jordan probes a dark subject in a voice as clear and sweet as sunshine, asking questions that echo like haunting cries in the wilderness.
 "Lord, Tell me...where will this pain end?
 When will this hate end? "

 "A telephone rings, there's been a shooting at the school.
-When a little child dies, what's a mother to do?"

 "New England Tears" sears the listener with snapshot flashes, each one an aching lament.
 But for all its emotional exploration, the song ends on a strong, soaring note, full of hope.